 Access the latest version of the living map here (two options):

 Download further information about the map here (MS Word):

 This living map is being continuously maintained using Microsoft Academic Graph (MAG) Browser tools, hosted in EPPI-Reviewer Web.
-The latest version of the map – Version 5 – was published on Friday 30th July 2021.
-An updated version will be published on the last Friday of every month (next version due on Friday 27th August 2021).
+The latest version of the map – Version 6 – was published on Friday 27th August 2021.
+An updated version will be published on the last Friday of every month (next version is due on Friday 24th September 2021).

 The ESRC International Public Policy Observatory (IPPO) on COVID-19 is supported by a grant from the UK Economic and Social Research Council (ESRC) [Grant Number: ES/V016938/1].
 Any views expressed in this publication are those of the authors and not necessarily those of the IPPO or the ESRC.